Q: What is AP VoteCast?

 A: VoteCast is a survey of the American electorate aimed at telling the story of why the winners won.

-Based on more than 122,000 interviews with registered voters in every state, VoteCast will deliver data about the makeup of the American electorate nationwide and in all states holding an election for U.S. Senate or governor in 2018.
-It will reveal opinions held by American voters about the candidates, the issues they care about and their views on the future of the country.
-It’s a survey that will help power AP’s race calls on election night and ensure AP and its customers can tell the full story of Election Day.
+Based on nearly 139,000 interviews with registered voters in every state, VoteCast delivers data about the makeup of the American electorate nationwide and in all states holding an election for U.S. Senate or governor in 2018.
+It reveals opinions held by American voters about the candidates, the issues they care about and their views on the future of the country.
+It’s a survey that powers AP’s race calls on election night and ensures AP and its customers can tell the full story of Election Day.

 Q: Isn’t this what AP did with an exit poll?